EthanThatOneKid/generic-storage/README.md

 Run the server locally.

-Run this command alongside `npm run dev` to develop with local dev storage.
+Run this command alongside your client to develop with local dev storage.

 ```bash
 deno run --allow-net demos/default/main.ts